-The present-day dome of Masjid al-Aqsa (قبة المسجد الأقصى) was built by az-Zahir and consists of wood plated with lead enamelwork.
+The Dome of the al-Aqsa Mosque (قبة المسجد الأقصى), located within the southern precinct of the Haram al-Sharif (historic Temple Mount) in the Old City of Jerusalem, is an integral architectural and symbolic component of the al-Aqsa Mosque's oldest part, which constitutes one of the most significant religious sites in Islam.
+It was originally built by az-Zahir and consists of wood plated with lead enamelwork.
 Nothing remains of the original dome built by Abd al-Malik.

 Dome of al-Aqsa is the lead sheeted dome over al-Aqsa mosque.
 It is one of the several domes on Haram al-Sharif.